vfremaux/moodle-block_course_descendants/README.md

 moodle-block_course_descendants
 ===============================

-Provides practical access to descedant courses of a metacourse
+Provides practical access to descendant courses of a metacourse